 Head of Corporate

 For public entities, including states, counties, and cities, risk management is a key element of governance.
-However, in the face of ongoing budgetary restraints, public organizations often need innovative strategies that can help lower the total cost of risk while still supporting frontline service improvements.
+However, in the face of ongoing budgetary restraints, public organisations often need innovative strategies that can help lower the total cost of risk while still supporting frontline service improvements.
 As the pandemic recovery continues, many local governments are experiencing budget shortfalls due to dwindling tax revenue, record unemployment, and rising healthcare costs.
 The need to manage risks – while keeping down costs – has never been more critical.

 With more than four decades of public sector experience, Marsh can help you assess your public entity’s current risk financing strategy and generate new savings through data-driven decisions.
-Using our expertise and industry-leading analytics platform, we’ll work with you to build your organization’s unique profile and determine an approach that drives value and mitigates risk.
+Using our expertise and industry-leading analytics platform, we’ll work with you to build your organisation’s unique profile and determine an approach that drives value and mitigates risk.

 From cities and states to utilities and transit organizations, public entities are exposed to many types of risks, including: